Often within business, owners, management and employees are faced with the question: “Do we have a contract in place?”

 - If the contract is made by a person or persons who lack authority

-We hope that you have found this article useful but often some expert legal advice is needed so please feel free to contact LawBite if you have any questions or need help with drafting your contracts.
+We hope that you have found this article useful but often some expert business legal advice is needed so please feel free to contact LawBite if you have any questions or need help reviewing your legal contracts.
 You can take advantage of the free 15 minute legal consultation or the contract review service by calling the LawBite team on 0207 148 1066 or entering an enquiry here.

 Equally feel free to contact the GDPR support team if you have any questions around GDPR compliance and your contracts by calling our GDPR hotline 0845 241 1843 or entering an enquiry online here.